Per Ola Kristensson | PhD in Computer Science at St Andrews

 PhD in Computer Science at the University of St Andrews: Human-Computer Interaction

-I work at the School of Computer Science at the University of St Andrews in Scotland, UK.
+I am a lecturer (approximately equivalent to tenured assistant professor in the US system) at the School of Computer Science at the University of St Andrews in Scotland, UK.
 Often we have PhD funding available for excellent and highly motivated students.
 If you are interested in pursuing a PhD in human-computer interaction (broadly interpreted) then feel free to contact me.
+Some further information about me can be found in my brief bio.

 In general, I am interested in supervising a PhD that falls within one of the following broad areas:

-If you are interested, drop me an email on pok@st-andrews.ac.uk and we can discuss an application.
+If you are interested, email me at pok@st-andrews.ac.uk and we can discuss an application.

 My Research